davidwalschots/angular-reactive-validation/projects/angular-reactive-validation/README.md

 ## Publishing

-After building your library with `ng build angular-reactive-validation`, go to the dist folder `cd dist/angular-reactive-validation` and run `npm publish`.
+After building your library with `ng build angular-reactive-validation`, go to the dist folder `cd dist/angular-reactive-validation`, copy the root `README.md` into it, and run `npm publish`.

 ## Running unit tests